A civil investigation uncovers and assembles evidence necessary for a civil trial.

 Workers' compensation investigations: The goal of workers’ comp investigations are to uncover and prevent insurance fraud.

-Missing person investigations: Investigators conduct a missing persons investigation to uncover information about people who are missing.
+Missing person investigations: Investigators conduct a missing person investigation to uncover information about people who are missing.

 Child custody and abuse investigations: This type of investigation reveals the potential negligence and mistreatment of children.